addamiano/udacity-d609-git/Overall_README.md

-# Starter Data for the STEDI Human Balance Analysis project
+# Starter Data for the STEDI Human Balance Analysis project.

 # Overview